Indianapolis Lead Testing & Assessment

 I live in an older home; what are the chances of it having lead paint?

 Many houses and apartment complexes built before 1978 have lead-based paint.
 The chances of your home containing lead-based paints are higher if it was painted before 1978.
 The EPA estimates that 87 percent of homes built before 1940 contain lead-based paint, while only 24 percent of homes built between 1960 and 1977 have lead-based paint.

 How will I know for sure if my house has lead paint?

 The only way to determine whether or not paint contains lead is to test it.
 Lead paint is sometimes under layers of newer paint.
-If the paint is in good shape, the lead paint is usually not a problem.
-Deteriorating lead-based paint (peeling, chipping, chalking, cracking, damaged, or damp) is a hazard and needs immediate attention
+The lead paint is usually not a problem if the paint is in good shape.
+Deteriorating lead-based paint (peeling, chipping, chalking, cracking, damaged, or damp) is a hazard and needs immediate attention.

 How much will it cost to get my house tested?

 Testing costs start at $300.00 for one room.
 Additional rooms can be tested for approximately $30.00 each.
 A licensed inspector or risk assessor will provide reliable and accurate results.